molecular/anyhedge-accountant/README.md

 The tool currently relies on the following assumptions:

    * first input of funding_tx is from maker (usually the LP), last input of funding_tx is from taker (usually YOU)
-   * any change outputs of funding_tx go back to the respective input addresses
+   * any change outputs of funding_tx go back to the respective input addresses (puzzling, not sure about this, code removed)

 to identify the prefunding_tx